Professor Richard Andrews

 MA Oxon), PHd (Hull), PGCE (Leeds)

 Areas of interest for supervision

-I am interested in supervising topics in the field of intercultural language use; argument and argumentation; academic English; poetics and contemporary rhetoric (the arts of discourse); and research methods in digital education
+I supervise topics in the field of intercultural language use; argument and argumentation; academic English; poetics and contemporary rhetoric (the arts of discourse); and research methods in digital education.

 Current PhD students supervised

 Fangyi Guan - internationalisation within Chinese higher education, with particular reference to employability

 Soha Altayar - an analysis of students' needs in Arabic as an academic language in language institutes in Saudi Arabia

 Yurou Wei - storytelling and language education in China